If you have experienced an assault - remember, it is not your fault.

-To report an incident to the College electronically, click here.
-Contact Molree Williams-Lendor at firstname.lastname@example.org, call 212-854-0037, use this link to directly schedule an appointment to seek consultation or report information in person.
+To report an incident to the College electronically, see this page for an online form.
+Contact Molree Williams-Lendor at firstname.lastname@example.org, call 212-854-0037, or directly schedule an appointment to seek consultation or report information in person.

-To report information regarding Columbia University students (non-Barnard students), you may also visit the reporting page on Columbia's webiste by clicking here.
+To report information regarding Columbia University students (non-Barnard students), you may also visit the reporting page on Columbia's website.

 You may also consider consulting an Advocate.
 On campus, you can reach the Rape Crisis/Anti-Violence Support Center Survivor Advocates or Peer Advocates by calling 212-854-HELP (4357).
 Off campus and nearby, St. Luke's Crime Victims Treatment Center CVTC) Advocates and services can be reached by calling (212) 523-4728.
 To contact the NYPD Special Victims Division call (646) 610-7272.